tatianegercina/FinTech/01-Lesson-Plans/13-AWS-Cloud/3/Activities/06-Stu_Crypto_Converter/README.md

 # Extended Crypto Converter

-Customers just loved the new chatbot to convert from dollars to Bitcoin; however people started to ask about some other cryptocurrencies.
+Customers just loved the new chatbot to convert from dollars to Bitcoin; however, people started to ask about some other cryptocurrencies.
 After reviewing the logs of the conversations, you realized that customers are interested in Bitcoin, Ethereum, and Ripple, so you decide to extend your crypto converter to allow customers to convert from dollars to one of these three cryptocurrencies.

 ## Instructions